Esri/arcgis-maps-sdk-unreal-engine-samples/README.md

 ### Requirements for Sample Project

 * Computer running Windows or macOS
-* The minimum version of Unreal Engine supported for the project is 5.0 but works with 5.1, 5.2, and 5.3
+* The minimum version of Unreal Engine supported for the project is 5.2 but works with 5.3
 * ArcGISMaps SDK for Unreal Engine

 ### Requirements for XR Sample Project